-Creamy Turmeric Grits with Greens
+Creamy Vegan Grits

 All About Grits

-Making the Turmeric Grits with Greens
+Making the Creamy Vegan Grits

 As you stir in the grits, please be sure to keep a close eye on them and stir them frequently.
-They will get clumpy if you don’t keep stirring and the dish can get too thick.
+They will get clumpy if you don’t keep stirring, and the dish can get too thick.
 You’ll be surprised at how fast they cook.

-Creamy Turmeric Grits with Greens
+Creamy Vegan Grits

 - 2 teaspoons olive oil